zainshah3464/vestior-store/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY	Supabase anonymous key (public) SUPABASE_SERVICE_ROLE_KEY	Supabase service role key (secret, server‑only)
 Note: Never expose SUPABASE_SERVICE_ROLE_KEY to the browser.
 It’s used only in server components and server actions.

-🚢 Deployment
-The project is deployed on Vercel.
-To deploy your own instance:

-Push the repository to GitHub.

-Import the project into Vercel.

-Set the environment variables in Vercel’s project settings.

-Deploy.

-Make sure to configure the Supabase redirect URLs (in Authentication → URL Configuration) to include your Vercel domain for OAuth callbacks.

-🗺️ Roadmap
-Core e‑commerce flow (product listing → cart → checkout → orders)

-Admin panel with CRUD operations

-Real‑time order status updates

-Google OAuth & email verification

-Glass‑morphism UI & animations

-Online payment integration (Stripe / Razorpay)

-Automatic stock deduction on order placement

-Admin notifications for new orders

-SEO enhancements (structured data, sitemap)

-Comprehensive test suite (E2E with Cypress/Playwright)

-Wishlist functionality

-Order detail page for customers

-🤝 Contributing
-Contributions are welcome!
-This project is built as a portfolio piece, but if you find any issues or have improvements, feel free to open an issue or pull request.

-Fork the repository

-Create a feature branch (git checkout -b feature/amazing-feature)

-Commit your changes (git commit -m 'Add amazing feature')

-Push to the branch (git push origin feature/amazing-feature)

-Open a Pull Request

-📄 License
-This project is licensed under the MIT License.
-See LICENSE for details.

-📞 Contact
-Zain Ali Shah

-Email: zainshahz110s@gmail.com

-GitHub: github.com/zainshah3463

-Live Project: vestior.vercel.app

 <p align="center">Made with ❤️ and modern web technologies</p> ```